hiero-ledger/hiero-mirror-node/docs/design/hiero-hooks.md

 ### 3.1.
 Hook Execution Processing

 Hook execution appears in the record stream as `ContractCall` transactions to system contract `0.0.365` (EVM address `0x16d`) as children of the triggering transaction.
-These can be identified by checking `ContractCallTransactionBody.contractID == 0.0.365` and the presence of `parentConsensusTimestamp`.
+These can be identified by checking `ContractCallTransactionBody.contractID == 0.0.365` and that `parentConsensusTimestamp` equals the `consensusTimestamp` of the triggering CryptoTransfer transaction.
 The execution order follows a specific sequence based on the `CryptoTransferTransactionBody` structure:

 **Hook Execution Order:**